mgeier/insipid-sphinx-theme/doc/configuration.rst

             if the repository containing your source files is hosted on Bitbucket or Github, respectively.

+            If you use a different hosting platform, you can :ref:`override this template entirely <repo-button-html>`.

     :gh-template:`pdf-button.html`
         A link to the PDF version of your docs.